2vcps/pso_prereqs/README.md

 bosh upload-release
 ```

-Now edit the runtimepso.yaml to match your release and add or append this to the runtime-config for Pivotal
+Now edit the runtimepso.yaml to match your release note the version number when you do the ```bosh create-release``` and add or append this to the runtime-config for Pivotal

 ```
 vi runtimepso.yaml